johngarrett/garrepi-blog-posts/the-iphone-3gs-in-2020.md

 iOS 5 was the first iOS that was "Computer Free"; you didn't need a computer with iTunes to guide you through the setup process.
 I wish this weren't the case, however, because iCloud signin is effectively broken.

-This OS predates the two-factor authentication mandate iCloud now enforces.
+This OS predates the two-factor authentication mandate that iCloud now enforces.
 Easy enough, I'll just have to generate a one-time, app specific, password.
 No dice.
 The setup asserts `incorrect Apple ID or password` no matter what you input.
 Creating a new iCloud on device doesn't work, resetting the password doesn't work, etc. Fine, no iCloud.

 ### Step 4 -- iMessage